How to Join Granny Squares: 7 Beginner Tips

 CH (chain), SC (single crochet), SL ST (slip stitch), FO (fasten off), RS (right side), WS (wrong side), SP (space), ST (stitch), BLO (back loop only), FLO (front loop only)

-Why Choosing the Right Joining Method Matters
+Why does Choosing the Right Joining Method matter?

 The 5 Best Methods for Joining Granny Squares

-Method 1: Whip Stitch — The Easiest Beginner Join
+Method 1: Whip Stitch: The Easiest Beginner Join

 To work the whip stitch, thread your yarn needle with a length of yarn about 24 inches long.
 Place two squares side by side with the right sides facing up.
 Insert the needle under both loops of the first stitch on the edge of the left square, then under both loops of the corresponding stitch on the right square.
 Pull the yarn through, leaving a 4-inch tail for weaving in later.
 Continue across the seam, working under two loops on each side for every stitch.
-Keep your tension even — not too tight or the seam will pucker, not too loose or gaps will appear between the squares.
+Keep your tension even, not too tight or the seam will pucker, not too loose or gaps will appear between the squares.

 The whip stitch is ideal for beginners because it is forgiving of minor size differences between squares.
 The visible seam actually hides small discrepancies and gives the finished project a charming, handcrafted quality.
 It works well for blankets, cushions, and tote bags where a decorative seam is acceptable or even desirable.
 For more practice with basic crochet techniques, our how to crochet for beginners guide is a great resource.

-Method 2: Slip Stitch Join — Quick and Reversible
+Method 2: Slip Stitch Join: Quick and Reversible

 The slip stitch join uses a crochet hook instead of a yarn needle, making it faster than the whip stitch for many crocheters.
 You hold two squares with their right sides facing each other, insert your hook through both loops of the first stitch on both squares, yarn over, and pull through all loops on the hook.
 This creates a neat, slightly stretchy seam that is virtually identical on both sides of the fabric.